Definition of

 In other words, the human being exists since he is capable of generating any type of thought.
 Thought makes a person free: without freedom, there is no existence.

-This same freedom makes the individual a being responsible for his actions.
+This same freedom that grants the power of choice makes the individual a being responsible for his or her actions.
 There is, therefore, an ethic of individual responsibility .
 The person must take responsibility for the acts they carry out in the exercise of their freedom.

-The philosopher Soren Kierkegaard is considered the father of existentialism .
-It was he who determined that each individual is the one who must find meaning in his or her existence.
-And he added that the greatest responsibility of the human being lies in living his or her own life in a passionate and sincere way, despite the thousand obstacles that may arise.
+The philosopher Søren Ierkegaard ( 1813-1855 ) is considered the father of existentialism.
+This Danish thinker determined that each individual is the one who, with self-determination, must find meaning in the conditions of existence.
+And he added that the greatest responsibility of the human being lies in developing an authentic and transcendental life in a passionate and sincere way, despite the thousand obstacles that may arise.
+This authenticity supposes the need for coherence between behavior and desires in each person's existential project.

 As Sartre himself explained, existentialism is a human way of understanding existence .
-Later, thinkers from previous eras such as Hedegger, Nietzche and Kierkegaard himself were included within this ideology.
+Later, thinkers from previous times such as Martin Heidegger , Friedrich Nietzsche or Kierkegaard himself were included within this ideology.

-This current can be divided into various schools; Among them we can highlight: theistic existentialism (reflects on the existence of God and the Spirit), atheistic existentialism (denies the divine) and agnostic existentialism (considers that the existence of God is irrelevant to human existence).
+Among them we can highlight theistic existentialism (reflects on the existence of God and the spirit), atheistic existentialism (denies the divine) and agnostic existentialism (considers that the existence of God is irrelevant to human existence).
+In theistic existentialism, in turn, Christian existentialism and Jewish existentialism appear.

-In Kafka's work there are also several characters that allow us to locate this author's ideology close to that of Dostoyevsky.
-Most of them are surreal and desperate beings who do not find meaning in their daily breathing and who live condemned to an absurd system that represses them and does not allow them to be happy.
+In Kafka 's career there are also several characters who allow us to locate this author's ideology close to that of Dostoyevsky .
+Most of them are surreal and desperate beings who do not find meaning in their daily breathing and who live condemned to alienation in an absurd system that represses them and does not allow them to be happy, suffering isolation with anguish and despair.
 His fundamental novels "The Metamorphosis" and "The Process" are considered two magnum opuses within existentialist literature .

-It is worth mentioning that Sartre himself also wrote a novel , titled "Nausea" that captures the fundamental ideas of this current.
+It is worth mentioning that Sartre himself also wrote a novel , titled "Nausea" , which captures the fundamental ideas of this current.
 It is recommended as material to approach complicated philosophical reasoning .
-It is also a reference work that has served as inspiration for many post-French authors, such as Philip K. Dick or Chuck Palahniuk.
+It is also a reference work that has served as inspiration for many post-French authors, such as Philip K. Dick or Chuck Palahniuk .